lancewood1/cloud-native-course-errata/README.md

   if you are creating a Spring Boot app from "start.spring.io".
   If you are creating an Spring Boot app from internal "go/moneta", it is already using "Spring Boot 1.5.x"
+- If you experience 404 error when accessing your controller, think about the rules of component scanning
 - Add "message" property to application.yml (or application.properties)
+  and use it as a string that gets returned
 - Use different port (instead of default port of 8080) by setting "server.port" property
 - Use customer banner: create one from patorjk.com